 Emissions Explorer: Develop Carbon Sequestration Method

 As climate change persists as a threat, carbon sequestration has become a vital strategy for reducing greenhouse emissions.
-This technique is the process of capturing and storing carbon dioxide from the atmosphere to help diminish global warming, and it is the focus of the audience award winning poster presentation, “Emissions Explorer: Develop Carbon Sequestration Method,” from the Spring 2025 NAE Grand Challenges Summit and Create@UH Showcase.
+This technique is the process of capturing and storing carbon dioxide from the atmosphere to help diminish global warming, and it is the focus of the audience choice award winning poster presentation, “Emissions Explorer: Develop Carbon Sequestration Method,” from the Spring 2025 NAE Grand Challenges Summit and Create@UH Showcase at the UH main campus.

 Optimizing Callus Culture in Soybean for Genetic Transformation